Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch detection and removal

-The comparison of power spectra of noise orthogonal to the sky projection is indicative of the quality of the correction from glitches but cannot be used to derive very accurately the contribution to the maps.
-The reason is that part of the noise is filtered due to the ``noisy'' estimation of templates by the fitting procedure which are then removed from the data.
-This is not the case for the signal projecting on the sky since the method iterated between sky signal and glitch detection, template fitting and subtraction.
-The contribution of glitches to the total power after data reduction at the map level or even at the ring level can be studied with simulations.
-This is done in the next section (\ref{simustudy}).
+The power spectra of noise after sky subtraction are indicative of the quality of the glitch correction, but cannot be used to derive accurately the contribution to the maps.
+The reason is that part of the noise is filtered due to the ``noisy'' estimation of templates by the fitting procedure, which are then removed from the data.
+This is not the case for the signal projecting onto the sky, since the method iterates between sky signal and glitch detection, and then template fitting and subtraction.
+The contribution of glitches to the total power after data reduction at the map level, and at the ring level, can be studied with simulations (Sect.~\ref{simustudy}).

-As already shown, long glitches are in coincidence between bolometers from the same PSB pair.
-Consequently, glitches below the detection threshold or unsubtracted tails are expected to induce residual extra correlation between bolometer timestreams from the same pair.
-In order to evaluate the contribution from residual glitches we have computed the cross--power spectra between bolometers.
-This is shown in Figure~\ref{crossspect} between detectors at 100\,GHz after averaging cross- and auto--power spectra computed on data segments of $\approx $100 rings over the full nominal mission.
-Sky signal has been removed and data have been processed in the same way than previously described for auto--spectra.
+As we will see in Sect.~\ref{sec:interplg}, long glitches occur simultaneously in both bolometers of a PSB pair.
+Consequently, glitches below the detection threshold, or any unsubtracted tails, are expected to induce residual additional correlations between bolometer time streams from the same pair.
+In order to evaluate the contribution from residual glitches we have computed the cross-power spectra between bolometers.
+These are shown in Fig.~\ref{crossspect} for detectors at 100\,GHz, after averaging cross- and auto-power spectra computed on data segments of about 100 rings over the entire nominal mission.
+The sky signal has been removed and data have been processed in the same way as previously described for auto-spectra.